The benefits of desexing

 When choosing a vet to perform a desexing procedure on your pet, please ensure they offer the standard of care you would like your pet to receive.
 There are massive differences in care levels between vets!
 At The Vet Lounge, we don’t cut corners and offer an excellent standard of care to ALL surgical patients regardless of how ‘routine’ the surgery might be.
 Your pet’s safety while under anaesthetic is our number one priority!

 Quality care for your pet

-Our practices have dedicated surgical suites to ensure your pets procedure is carried out in a sterile environment.
-This room is only used for surgery and is closed off at all other times.
-Just like you and I, infection can occur if surgery is performed in an unsterile environment.
-We offer advanced orthopaedic surgeries in our surgical suites also, so sterility is absolutely essential.
+Our practices have dedicated surgical suites to ensure your pet’s procedure is carried out in a sterile environment.
+This room is only used for surgery and is closed off at all other times to ensure it remains completely sterile.

-Intravenous (IV) fluids are administered to your pet for all surgical procedures (with the exception of cat castrations as this procedure takes less than 5 minutes).
+As standard care we also administer intravenous (IV) fluids for all surgical procedures (with the exception of cat castrations as this procedure is so short).
 IV fluids help to keep your pet’s blood pressure normal and protects their organs while under anaesthetic.
 They will also help the kidneys flush out the anaesthetics so they get ‘back to normal’ quickly.

-Your pet will wake up nice and relaxed on a soft fluffy blanket with a hot water bottle to keep them warm (we never use old towels and newspaper).
+Your pet will wake up nice and relaxed on a soft fluffy blanket with a hot water bottle to keep them warm.
 When they are awake enough, a nurse will take them out for a walk and a toilet break.

-Our nurses will contact you the next day to ensure your pet is recovering well at home and to answer any further questions you may have.
-We will see you and your pet again 10 days after the procedure to check that the wound is healing well and give the ok for a bath!
+Our nurses will contact you 24-48 hours after the procedure to ensure your pet is recovering well at home and to answer any further questions you may have.
+We will see you and your pet again 10 days after the procedure to check that the wound is healing well and give the OK for a bath.